berttaylor/Dynamo/README.md

-# DynamoAPI
+# Dynamo

 ## Summary

-DynamoAPI is a fully functional REST-API for **Collaborative Goal Tracking** & **Task Management**
+DynamoAPI is a fully functional  **Collaborative Goal Tracking** & **Task Management** web application, written with the following goals in mind:

-It is written in Python/Django, and using the tools made available by DRF (Django Rest Framework).
+* Allow individuals users with a similar cause to form online groups
+* Allow these groups to plan and track collaborations in a way which is fully featured (see the feature spec below), but also intuitive and simple to use.

+To do this, we prioritise the following points when making decisions about th application:

+* Simplicity over complexity
+* Convenience for all (Brag-worthy technical skills should never be required in order to use the application)

 **Features**:

+* Full Specification/ Feature List : https://docs.google.com/document/d/1hGJv78bRKELfpIdVuFYk0ieoiUYLcTmtASej49wl9mk/edit?usp=sharing

+**Demo**:

 * YouTube Demo / Rundown: TODO

-* Full Specification/ Feature List : https://docs.google.com/document/d/1BxU15l53dZzGxrcrWOXJelseyPZ2xzWbcYuOos9DTSg/edit?usp=sharing

-**System Overview**:
+**Data Naming**:

 * Users - Anyone who uses the platform
 * Groups - Collections of Users with a common cause or interest e.g. 'Riverdale Parents Group'